Business risks

-Though corporate entities may have an image of risk aversion, they may continue to stake their reputations and indulge in their gambling propensities by sponsoring competitive sports teams.
+Though corporate entities may have an image of risk aversion, they may continue to stake their reputations and indulge in their gambling propensities by sponsoring competitive sports-teams.

-Many business risks can be related to one another.
-With the introduction to the Coronavirus in 2019, many businesses fell victim to a lot of risks as a result of the damage to the market.
-A lot of internal risks arose including the much needed transition to online communication, via Zoom etc., within a business.
+Many business risks can interrelate.
+With the onset of the global Coronavirus pandemic in 2019, many firms fell victim to events arising as a result of the damage to the stock market.
+A lot of internal factors became prominent, including the much-needed transition to online communication within a business.

-A specific example of external risks can be highlighted by the change in the stock market in early 2020.
-Between late February to late March, out of the 22 stock market trading days, there were 18 drastic stock market jumps.
-Stock market jumps can ultimately cause stocks to have lower stability and higher volatility.
+Change in the stock market in early 2020 highlights a specific example of external risks.
+Between late February and late March, out of 22 stock-market trading-days, there were 18 drastic stock-market jumps.
+Stock-market jumps may indicate lower stock stability and higher volatility.
 The uncertainty of whether or not a stock is secure indicates a risk of any certain business.